Trinity College, Washington DC (English)

 I have a Bachelor's in English from Trinity College; I spent my sophomore year at Oxford University, Oxford England, where I studied English and Composition.
 My Master's degree is from George Mason University.
 I have been a Writer/Editor for 15 years, and a tutor for 3 years.

 I love the personal interaction of tutoring.
 I have many testimonials from satisfied clients.
 Writing well is critical to success in school and in life.
 It is my passion to bring out "the writer within" in every student with whom I work.
 The one-on-one relationship means that the student will progress more quickly and thoroughly than in a class situation.
-I develop a strong working
+I develop a strong working relationship with each student as I walk them through the

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.